Progresemos

 Let's Progress (Progresemos) is a Peruvian political party focused on ecological politics and animal welfare.
 Founded in November 2023, the party is led by attorney Paul Jaimes Blanco, former general secretary of the Peruvian Ministry of Agricultural Development and Irrigation.

-The party is projected to participate in the 2026 general election with economist and former Go on Country presidential nominee, Hernando de Soto, as its presumptive presidential nominee in a potential broad coalition.
+The party is projected to participate in the 2026 general election with economist and former Avanza País presidential nominee, Hernando de Soto, as its presumptive presidential nominee in a potential broad coalition.